 With this, you know how much money is required to initiate the futures trade on IDEA Cellular; it is as simple as that!
 The next interesting section within the margin calculator is the “Equity Futures”.
-We will discuss the same in the next chapter, however, before we proceed to understand this, let us quickly understand 3 more topics namely the Expiry, Spreads, and Intraday order types.
+We will discuss the same in the next chapter.
+However, before we understand this, let us quickly understand 3 more topics, namely the Expiry, Spreads, and Intraday order types.
 Once we understand these topics, we will be placed better to understand the “Equity Futures” on the margin calculator.

 6.2 – Expiry

 In the earlier chapters, we briefly figured out what the ‘Expiry’ of a futures contract means.
 Expiry specifies the last date up to which the contract lasts, beyond which it will cease to exist.
-Consider this, if I buy IDEA Cellular Limited futures contract at 149/- expiring on 29th January 2015, with an expectation that it will hit 155, it simply means that this move to 155 has to pan out by 29th January 2015.
-Obviously if the price of IDEA is below 149 before the expiry then I have to book a loss.
-Even if the price of IDEA futures hits 155 (or in fact any price above 149) on 30th January 2015 (1 day after the expiry) it is of no use to me as the contract has already expired.
-In simple words, when I buy a futures contract, it has to move in my favor on or before the expiry day, else there is no point.
+Consider this; if I buy IDEA Cellular Limited futures contract at 149/- expiring on 29th January 2015, with an expectation that it will hit 155, it simply means that this move to 155 has to pan out by 29th January 2015.
+Obviously, if the price of IDEA is below 149 before the expiry, then I have to book a loss.
+Even if the price of IDEA futures hits 155 (or in fact any price above 149) on 30th January 2015 (1 day after the expiry), it is of no use to me as the contract has already expired.
+In simple words, when I buy a futures contract, it has to move in my favour on or before the expiry day, else there is no point.

 Does it really have to be so rigid?
 Is there any flexibility in terms of going beyond the stated expiry date?
 Let me illustrate what I mean –

 I know that the Central Government budget is expected sometime around the last week of February 2015, which is a little more than a month away (considering today is 19th Jan 2015).
-I personally expect a good budget this time around, and I’m also hopeful that the manufacturing sector will significantly benefit from the budget in the backdrop of the ‘Make in India’ campaign.
-Given this, I would like to bet that Bharat Forge, a manufacturing major will significantly benefit from the upcoming budget.
-To be precise I expect Bharat Forge to rally from now, all the way till the budget (pre budget rally).
-Therefore in order to exploit my directional point of view on Bharat Forge, I would like to buy its futures today.
+I expect a good budget this time around, and I’m hopeful that the manufacturing sector will significantly benefit from the budget in the backdrop of the ‘Make in India’ campaign.
+Given this, I would like to bet that Bharat Forge, a manufacturing major, will significantly benefit from the upcoming budget.
+To be precise, I expect Bharat Forge to rally from now, all the way till the budget (pre-budget rally).
+Therefore to exploit my directional perspective on Bharat Forge, I would like to buy its futures today.
 Have a look at the snapshot below –

 Bharat Forge January 2015 contract is trading at Rs.1022/-, but here is a situation – my view is that Bharat Forge will rally from now, all the way till the last week of Feb 2015.
-But If I buy the futures contract as shown above, then it expires on 29th Jan 2015, leaving me stranded half way through.
+But If I buy the futures contract, as shown above, it expires on 29th Jan 2015, leaving me stranded halfway through.

-Clearly since my directional view goes beyond the January expiry period, I need not be bound to buy the January expiry contract.
-In fact for reasons similar to this, NSE allows you to select a contract that suites the expiry requirement.
+Clearly, since my directional view goes beyond the January expiry period, I need not be bound to buy the January expiry contract.
+In fact, for reasons similar to this, NSE allows you to select a contract that suits the expiry requirement.

 At any given point, NSE allows us to buy a futures contract with 3 different expiries.
-For example we are in the month of January; hence we have 3 contracts of Bharat Forge with different expiry –
+For example, we are in January; hence we have 3 contracts of Bharat Forge with different expiry –

 - 29th January 2015 – This is called the near month contract or the current month contract